 Lubrication Strategy by Position

 Finishing mill applications running at higher speeds benefit from oil-mist or circulating oil systems that maintain a stable lubricant film under thermal load.
 Work roll positions in roughing stands typically tolerate grease-lubricated open designs at their lower rotational speeds.
-Both tapered and cylindrical designs depend on the right lubrication strategy for their position — there is no universal answer across a full mill train.
+Both tapered and cylindrical designs depend on the right lubrication strategy for their position.
+There is no universal answer across a full mill train.

 Surface Finish and Predictive Monitoring

-Conclusion: Selecting the Right Bearing for Your Mill Stand
+Selecting the Right Bearing for Your Mill Stand

 Key Takeaways

-- Match four-row tapered roller bearings to roughing and intermediate stands with combined load requirements and high roll-change frequency
+- Match four-row tapered roller bearings to roughing and intermediate stands with combined load requirements and high roll-change frequency.

-- Choose cylindrical roller bearings for high-speed, radial-dominant finishing operations
+- Choose cylindrical roller bearings for high-speed, radial-dominant finishing operations.

-- Both bearing types require proper preload, lubrication, and housing design to deliver rated life
+- Both bearing types require proper preload, lubrication, and housing design to deliver rated life.

-- The four-row tapered roller bearing advantages — self-contained load handling, loose fit mounting, helical oil grooves — only materialize with consistent manufacturing quality
+- The four-row tapered roller bearing advantages (self-contained load handling, loose fit mounting, helical oil grooves) only materialize with consistent manufacturing quality.